This is an interim report between the quarterly status reports and yearly letter to the community.

 In this way, the community can slowly accumulate utility tokens while we progress with our development and prepare to utilize the tokens for later use cases around the creating, maintaining and verifying of decentralized identities.
 Please, go to our beloved long-standing partner, Simpleswap, to have a convenient and anonymous way to get your hands on a limited amount of Hydra Tokens from the IOP project.
-Click here and you get directly to the anonymous token auction to support our project.

 By this method, we eliminate crazy speculation and have the development supported by our community and both run more in sync.
 I think this is a quite unique approach (like many other things in the IOP project).

 We still stick to our word: We deliver first, we build the platform first, a usable dApp on top, and raise money later.
 We are not intending to go the normal IEO way.
 We don’t fill our pockets and then guess where to start.
 We ask our community to help us along the way we are progressing and make them part of this exciting journey.

 In January we raised the bottom auction.
 This gives those, that were part of IOP since the early (critical) days a compensation advantage to those, that tend to wait and hang out at the finish line and grab the winner: It is easy to bet on a winning horse, and especially in the crypto winter so much more difficult to stick with the project you favor most but that is clearly not hyped or overfunded.